TumblrX/Frontend/commitmessage.md

 👌Done

--  handle issues on the handler

-- handle issues on sending the data
+- customize the arrow on the selection box

 ✔️To-do

-1. customize the arrow on the selection box

-2. Adding routing settings page
+1. Adding routing settings page